This is a comprehensive list of workshops that have been offered, or are currently being offered, by the UNH T2 Center.

-Project plans are the "how to" intructions for constructing a project.
+Project plans are the "how to" instructions for constructing a project.
 Knowing how to decipher plans will give the reader all the information needed in a construction project.
 This hands-on workshop will help participants develop an understanding of plans.
 They'll gain knowledge to interpret plans for record keeping and cost estimating.
 This workshop is specifically designed for public works employees who work with engineering plans.
 Attend this workshop to gain familiarity with plans and to practice calculating material quantities.

 Preventing Runovers & Backovers/Roadway Safety Plus

 Preventing Runovers & Backovers is designed to help reduce fatalities and accidents in the roadway construction industry by separating trucks and heavy machines from workers on foot in the work zone.
 The Roadway Safety Plus portion teaches participants how to use the Roadway Safety Plus Software, which is considered highly advanced, interactive software for roadway construction safety.
-Each attendee is provided with the software, and is encouraged to use the program for continual learning.
-People who should attend this workshop are road managers, road supervisors, foremen, and personnel in charge of workers' safety training
+Each attendee is provided with the software and is encouraged to use the program for continual learning.
+People who should attend this workshop are road managers, road supervisors, foremen, and personnel in charge of workers' safety training.

 Project Planning - 5 Technical